teamniteo/handbook/3_Development/git.md

 * If you get sucked into some other task, it's easier to switch back to the original one, because you know where you've left it.
 * Other Niteans can spot fundamental problems in your approach and help you get back on the right track before spending days painting yourself into a corner.
 * Other Niteans can take over your work if you are suddenly unavailable for whatever reason, business or personal.

+When you create a PR that is a work-in-progress add `[WIP]` prefix to the PR title.
+This will tell Niteans that this PR is not ready for review (unless you explicitly ask someone to review it).